MathurinD/MathurinD.github.io/_posts/2025-08-27-crispr-ko-screens.md

 Today we will dive into the cost of dropout screen experiments.
 I will start with a little history and explanation of the protocol, you can also just cut short to the [cost breakdown](#cost-table).
 I will also use "knock-out" (short "KO") for every gene that is affected by your library.
-In the context of CRISPR screens this is often called "guide", to get an overview of other genetic perturbations that are usable in screen see [here](#other_genetic_screens)
+In the context of CRISPR screens this is often called "guide", to get an overview of other genetic perturbations that are usable in screen see [here](#other_genetic_screens).

 <!--
 The idea of dropout screen starts with the advent of sequencing and the discovery/engineering of shRNA.